LWprogramming/Minefinder/README.md

 ## Contributing

-Feel free to send a pull request!
-Just remember to check your code against the tests before sending the pull request :]
+Pull requests are welcome!
+Just remember to check your code against the tests beforehand :]

+For first-timers, check out the [issues](https://github.com/LWprogramming/Minefinder/issues) labeled "first-timer."
+These are issues that are a good place to get started.
+Don't worry too much about getting things "perfect" in your pull request.